gfxdisp/ColorVideoVDP/README.md

 ## Display specification

-Unlike most image quality metrics, ColorVideoVDP needs physical specification of the display (e.g. its size, resolution, peak brightness) and viewing conditions (viewing distance, ambient light) to compute accurate predictions.
+Unlike most image quality metrics, ColorVideoVDP needs physical specification of the display (e.g., its size, resolution, peak brightness) and viewing conditions (viewing distance, ambient light) to compute accurate predictions.
 The specifications of the displays are stored in [vvdp_data/display_models.json](pycvvdp/vvdp_data/display_models.json).
 You can add the exact specification of your display to this file, or create a new JSON file and pass the directory it is located in as `--config-paths` parameter (see [Configuration files](#configuration-files)).
 If the display specification is unknown to you, you are encouraged to use one of the standard display specifications listed on the top of that file, for example `standard_4k`, or `standard_fhd`.
 If you use one of the standard displays, there is a better chance that your results will be comparable with other studies.

 You specify the display by passing `--display` argument to `cvvdp`.
 Run with `--display ?` to get a list of available display models.

 Note the the specification in `display_models.json` is for the display and not the image.
 If you select to use `standard_4k` with the resolution of 3840x2160 for your display and pass a 1920x1080 image, the metric will assume that the image occupies one quarter of that display (the central portion).
 If the image resolution happens to be larger than the display resolution, it will *not* be cropped and instead ColorVideoVDP will assume a larger display.
 If you want to enlarge (or shrink) the image to the full resolution of the display, pass `--full-screen-resize {fast_bilinear,bilinear,bicubic,lanczos}` option (for now it works with video only).

-The command line version of ColorVideoVDP can take as input HDR video streams encoded using the PQ transfer function.
-To correctly model HDR content, it is necessary to pass a display model with correct color space and transfer function (with the field `colorspace="BT.2020-PQ"`), for example `standard_hdr_pq`.
+The display model also determines the colour space and transfer function (EOTF) used for the input content.
+For example, when the input is an HDR video encoded using PQ EOTF,  you need to pass -d standard_hdr_pq.
+See [HDR content](#hdr-content) for more information.

 You can use this [online calculator](https://www.cl.cam.ac.uk/research/rainbow/projects/display_calc/) to check or compute display geometric parameters.